projectriff/projectriff.io/_docs/020-getting-started-on-gke.md

 ```

 ### install helm
 [Helm](https://docs.helm.sh/using_helm/#installing-helm) is used to package and install resources for Kubernetes.
 Helm packages are called charts.
-After [installing](https://docs.helm.sh/using_helm/#installing-helm) the helm CLI, use `helm init` to install the helm server (aka "tiller") in minikube, and point helm to the riff-charts repo.
+After [installing](https://docs.helm.sh/using_helm/#installing-helm) the helm CLI, use `helm init` to install the helm server (aka "tiller"), and point helm to the riff-charts repo.
 ```
 helm init
 helm repo add riffrepo https://riff-charts.storage.googleapis.com